dovecot/documentation/docs/core/config/events/export.md

 very high, a lot of events are being generated, and the HTTP server is slow.
 :::

-To reopen the files created by `file` transport, see [[man,doveadm-stats,reopen]].
+To reopen the files created by `file` driver, see [[man,doveadm-stats,reopen]].

 ## Event Definition